MyJobIsFirst.com is a website that claims you can make $10 every 30 seconds.

 They say there’s a minimum $300 withdrawal limit.
 Not only is this an extremely high threshold for a site like this, but many users have reported when they try to withdraw funds, they’re asked for their social security details but never receive any payment.

 The internet criminal behind this site never had any intention of paying you.
-They promise you payment so you will spam their links on Facebook and Twitter and enroll others into the scam for free.
+They promise you payment so you will spam their links on Facebook and Twitter and enrol others into the scam for free.

 This is a scam designed to get scam victims actively recruiting other scam victims.